Important points to remember during an interview and examples of what not to do: The secret to success is in your mindset

 In fact, one interviewer said, "When I see students who say they don't have any questions because there is so much information on the recruitment site, I get the feeling that they're not very interested."

-An interview is a valuable opportunity to hear the opinions of various interviewers directly, so it's important to be creative and ask questions of your own accord
+Interviews are a valuable opportunity to hear the opinions of various interviewers directly, soput a little thought into your questionsit's important to

 I hope this information will be of some help to you, not just to our company, but to everyone else in your job search.
 Interviews can be stressful, but they are also a chance to express yourself.
 Using the information I've introduced today as a reference, try to prepare so that with a little ingenuity you can effectively convey your individuality.